fxdxdex/howto/index.md

 When a user deposits assets mentioned above, he/she mints FLP at FLP market price.

-The amount of FLP tokens received is equal to (Deposited Asset in USD) / (Current FLP Price in USD).
+The amount of FLP tokens received = (Deposited Assets in USD) / (Current FLP Price in USD).

-Amount of FLP tokens = (Total Worth of Assets in Index including profits and losses of open positions) / (FLP supply).
+Amount of FLP tokens = (Total Worth of Assets in Index  - Collaterals - Fees) / (FLP supply).